folio-org/docs/content/en/docs/Settings/Settings_organizations/Settings_organizations.md

 ---
 title: "Settings > Organizations"
 linkTitle: "Organizations"
-date: 2022-09-22
+date: 2023-11-13
 weight: 210
 tags: ["subtopic"]
 ---

-The Organizations section of the Settings app is where you establish the categories you want to use to classify the contact people and contact information you add to an organization.
+The Organizations section of the Settings app is where you establish the categories you want to use to classify the contact people and contact information you add to an organization, as well as any types you may wish to use to classify the organization records for filtering purposes.

 ## Permissions

-In order to interact with Organizations settings, a user needs to be assigned the following permission:
+In order to interact with Organizations settings, a user needs to be assigned the following permissions:

 *   **Settings (Organizations): Can view and edit settings.** This permission allows the user to view, create, edit, and delete all organizations settings.

-Note: This is the only permission available for [Organizations settings]({{< ref "/organizations.md#permissions" >}}).
-With some other Organizations permissions, the user is able to view the settings, but they are unable to create, edit, or delete the settings.
+*   **Settings (Organizations): View settings.** This permission allows the user to view, but not interact with, organizations settings.

 You can assign permissions to users in the Users app.

 ## Settings \> Organizations \> Categories